 Explain to them that if they miss you, or feel nervous during the day, they can look at/touch their special item and know that you are doing the same where you are too.

 10. Be your child’s advocate

 If your child is highly anxious about starting school and you are concerned about how they’ll cope, don’t be afraid to speak up.
 Arrange a meeting with the school prior to your child’s first day.
 Send an email to the teacher.
 Talk to the principal.
 Do whatever you need to do to make your child’s transition as smooth as possible.

 Teachers deal with anxious children every day.
 They deal with back to school nerves at the start of each and every school year.
 They may have some ideas and strategies that will help.
 And at the very least, they need some input and information from you about how they may be able to help your child feel safe and secure at school.
 Most schools I’ve encountered are more than happy to work with families to meet children’s needs.
 They want your child to succeed just as much as you do!

 Need more support?

 If your child is starting school this year, I’d love to hear what you think of these tips!
 Feel free to leave a comment below.
-Or, head on over to our Facebook group, Mindful Little Minds Community.
+Or, head on over to our Facebook group, Raising Mindful Little Minds.
 This group is a space where we share information, support each other and learn more about mindfulness and mindful parenting.
 We’re going to be talking about the transition to school all week over there, and you are more than welcome to come along and chat with other parents, share stories and tips and get some support with this huge milestone.
 I promise we don’t bite!

 Sarah is a psychologist, mama of 4 and the creator of Mindful Little Minds.
 She has over 10 years of experience working with children, adolescents and families experiencing mental health problems and has a special interest in anxiety disorders in children.
 In her spare time she enjoys hugging her kids, drinking coffee, and telling anyone who’ll listen how tired she is.